ceos-seo/data_cube_ui/docs/ui_install.md

 source datacube_env/bin/activate
 ```
 This must be run for every connection with `make dev-ssh`.

+<u>**All commands that are not `make` commands should be run from a shell session started with `make dev-ssh` unless otherwise noted.
+Likewise, all `make` commands should only be run from the host, not shells connected to Docker containers.**</u>

 >### <a name="install_first_time_post_start_setup"></a> UI first-time post-start setup
 -------